danielschung/ha/README.md

 # What is this?
-This repository is my design sandbox for random Health Alliance (ha) projects done during my time at Carle Health.
+This repository is my personal, design sandbox for random Health Alliance (ha) projects done during my time at Carle Health.